dataninja-python/iGarageSale/README.md

   in the course.
 Perhaps it must be added to the controller not the model as we do in the class example.
 But, that has proven to be insecure locally.
 Alas, I was forced to abandon pre-hashing and working with approach outlined in class.
 NOTE: Matt pointed out I was using the next iterator incorrectly.

+* Adding images with proper styling

 ## Wins
 * Understand that CRUD translates to: post = create, get = read, put = update, delete = delete.
-* Rebuilt fruits from scatch and converted it to Brendan's authorization approach.
+* Rebuilt fruits from scatch and added Brendan's authorization approach.
+* Built a home page with categories
+* Applied basic bootstrap styling
+* Created a custom logo and favicon in illustrator
+* Added favicon to site
+* Helped others

 ##SPECIAL THANKS
 * Matt = general guidance